RaphaelIT7/gmod-holylib/docs/luapack-gluapack-re.md

 What would settle it: the stripped plugin's `SendFileToClient` detour or a runtime trace of two simultaneous clients with different pack outcomes.

 Implementation decision: HolyLib does not depend on this inference.
 Stub delivery requires an exact per-slot `READY(generation, md5)` acknowledgement before every optimized send.
+Once the full bootstrap/init file has run, any request that does not qualify for a stub is passed to the recovered native `SendFileToClient` trampoline.

 ### 3. `AddOrUpdateFile` identity and bytes — CONFIRMED for HolyLib and target engine